top of page

 1922 - Pilot Rock erratic northwest of Coulee City in Upper Grand Coulee, WA

-1922 - Outburst flood gravels at Ewan, WA interpreted by Pardee as pre-Wisconsin drift
+1922 - Outburst flood gravels at Ewan, WA, located some 40 miles south of Spokane, were interpreted by Pardee (and several others) as pre-Wisconsin drift

 1918 - Weather erratics in the Anaconda Quadrangle, MT

-1921 - Moraine of an alpine glacier rests on the gravelly floor of Jocko Valley west of Arlee, MT
+1921 - Moraine of an alpine glacier rests on the gravelly fan in the Jocko Valley west of Arlee, MT

 1921 - Flat meadow occupies the drainage divide between the Jocko River and Clark Fork River at Evaro, MT